gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and she was at the bunker
 as the mechanical tentacle snaked up the hillside.

-She grabbed the lever that Sindy had pulled and yanked down with all her might.
+The inside door was still open.
-If Patient had disabled it or locked the door she was doomed.
+If Patient had disabled it or locked the door she would have been doomed, but it was still open.
-"Come on come on come *on*!"
-The inside door began to open.
-Wider, wider---now!
-She scraped through it just as the tentacle reached for her.
+She threw herself through it just as the tentacle reached for her.

-She stumbled down the first few steps and doubled over to catch her breath.
+Maddy stumbled down the first few steps and doubled over to catch her breath.
 Down the stairs, into the darkness.
 She could do that.
 And anyway,